 3. My team adheres to boundaries that support a work-life balance.

-Because every team is unique, the best approach is to have a discussion about what would support work-life balance.
+Because every team's unique, the best approach is to have a discussion about what would support work-life balance.
 The Balance workshop materials can help you facilitate this discussion while managing any unreasonable or impractical expectations.
 You could also share these Work-life balance tips or use them for discussion about how people can best manage and achieve balance in their lives.
 Although work-life balance may look different for each employee, you may want to have a discussion about the expectation that each team member will find what works for them.
 If you have specific employees who struggle with managing their own boundaries, you can share Setting healthy boundaries with them, or explore it as part of a team discussion.

 Explore further